solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

    - `executable: <bool>`, boolean indicating if the account contains a program \(and is strictly read-only\)
    - `rentEpoch: <u64>`, the epoch at which this account will next owe rent, as u64

+When the data is requested with the `jsonParsed` encoding a format similar to that of the [Token Balances Structure](jsonrpc-api.md#token-balances-structure) can be expected inside the structure, both for the `tokenAmount` and the `delegatedAmount`, with the latter being an optional object.

 #### Example:

 ```bash